-In September 2021, I ran a radio-building workshop together with artists Brigitte Hart and Lisa Hall, at Buinho Creative Hub in the rural town of Messejana, Portugal.
+In September 2021, I ran a radio-building workshop together with fellow members of Shortwave Collective - artists Brigitte Hart and Lisa Hall, at Buinho Creative Hub in the rural town of Messejana, Portugal.
 Participants to the workshop heard a brief presentation on the physics of radio and our interest in artistic uses of the radio spectrum, and became co-investigators as we worked together to test materials and designs for radio builds.

 This was the first public presentation in an ongoing research project by Shortwave Collective, of which we are a part, using feminist approaches to explore the radio spectrum.
 I was one of three members to take part in a week-long residency at Buinho, from which we collaborated with members internationally via daily online meetings, to share our learning and experiments and develop thinking around the project.
 Together, we constructed self-powered radios based on designs for crystal sets and foxhole radios, and tested them in various settings - noting their sensitivity to location, time of day and materials used.
 This research was detailed in a simple ‘how-to’ guide, which we distributed to participants to the workshop to test its efficacy.